 I honestly believe I have the best job in the world because I get to work with some of the most engaging and brilliant young people.
 It fills me with hope to see what they can accomplish for the world and I feel privileged to be just small part of their lives.

-A Fellow of the Royal Society of Arts, trainee Ofsted Inspector and regular contributor to television and conference educational debate I have also been asked to write for the Parliamentary Review to showcase the work of Townley Grammar School and to contribute to the Mayor of London’s education programme.
+A Fellow of the Royal Society of Arts, Ofsted Inspector and regular contributor to television and conference educational debate I have also given evidence at the Parliamentary Select Committee on Digital Skills and contributed to the Mayor of London’s education programme, being appointed a Music Champion for London.
 As the Headteacher of one of the top performing girls’ schools in the country my responsibility extends beyond my own students and never more so than in the education of young women and the work to make a fairer society for all.

 I am most proud of such achievements.
 Establishing a unique partnership with the technology companies of Silicon Valley to support young female computer scientists, being the first state school to win the national ARTiculation award, creating the Townley Leadership Academy to train the next generation of Leaders and receiving national recognition from the Young Philanthropists Initiative.
 These serve to illustrate my personal vision of young people with “academic, emotional and physical confidence.
 Creating inspirational learners who have the courage to take risks and the wisdom to learn from their mistakes.”